 As the admin you can also update the credit card on file, or change the next billing date.
 If the next payment due date is left empty it will be based on the period for the subscription (for example, monthly) and the last payment.
 You may also override that to cause the subscription to be redeemed sooner or later.
 If you override the subscription date then that will be the basis when calculating the due date for subsequent payments.

 Below that will show a history of all of the past payments and any changes to the subscription.
 The View Payment link will take you to the charge within your payment processor so it can be refunded if needed.

-Coupons can be created for subscriptions, these affect the initial payment only and are not applied for later charges.
+Coupons can be created for subscriptions, these affect the initial payment only and are not applied to later charges when the subscription renews.
 For example, if you had a subscription that was $50 per month and offered a $10 off coupon then when the client first purchases it they would pay $40, but then each month after that would be billed $50.

 This can be used to waive setup fees or give a first month fee.
 If you had a $10 setup fee and gave a coupon for $10 off, that would mean that the client would just pay the regular fee and no setup fee.

 Or, if you had a 100% off coupon, that would mean the client would pay nothing initially, but then be charged the full price for each billing after that.
 With a 100% off coupon clients won't be charged anything, but will still be asked for their credit card to put on file for future payments.

 Have a VIP client that earns a permanent discount?

 - Create a new subscription with the discounted monthly rate built in